Create a Foreign Language Immersion Environment (Step 5)

 Here's how you can do it on Facebook:

-Step 1: Type a subject you're interested in Facebook's search field up top.
+Step 1: Type a subject you're interested in Facebook's search field at the top.

-In this example, let's say we like dogs and we want to learn German.
+In this example, let's say we want to learn German and that we like dogs.
 So, we'll type the German word for dog: Hunde.

 Step 2: Click on the People tab and look at the results.